This article may contain links from our affiliate partners. Please read how we make money!

-If you’re a fan of tomatoes, then this dish is for you!
+If you’re a fan of tomatoes, then this meal prepping dish is for you!
 Put the chicken and spices in the crockpot, dump fresh or canned tomatoes in and then wait.
-It’ll definitely be a test to your patience as you have to wait 6-8 hours, but that makes this the perfect meal to put together before you head to work.
+It’ll definitely be a meal prepping test to your patience as you have to wait 6-8 hours, but that makes this the perfect meal prepping meal to put together before you head to work.

 Want to know how to meal prep a week’s worth of food in an hour?
 Sheet pans.
-Load up a baking pan with chicken, different veggies, drizzle some olive oil, and season it all to your preference.
-The Italian seasoned broccoli, red onion, and cherry tomatoes go great with the chicken and pair well over rice or quinoa.
+Load up a baking pan with chicken, different veggies, drizzle some olive oil, and season it all to your preference when you’re meal prepping.
+The Italian seasoned broccoli, red onion, and cherry tomatoes go great with the chicken salad and pair well over rice or quinoa.
 The next four are all sheet-pan, easy meal prep recipes you can prep in 30 minutes or less!

-If you’re looking for a healthy chicken dish loaded with veggies, this is the one for you.
+This is the one for you if you’re looking for a healthy chicken dish loaded with veggies.
 Sweet potatoes, green beans, bell pepper, and broccoli served with chicken and topped in a cheese makes this budget friendly meal a winner in my book!
-Double the recipe and you’ve got healthy lunches for the whole week!
+You can also turn this into a chickpea salad if you need a replacement.
+Double the recipe with the chickpea salad alternative and you’ve got healthy lunches and meals ahead for the whole week!

-If you love garlic, put this recipe at the top of the list for this week’s meal plan.
+If you love garlic, put this recipe at the top of this week’s meal plan list.
 This asian inspired chicken is perfect for feeding the whole family or getting you through the rest of the week!
 I love putting it over some rice for a great post-workout meal, but if you’re trying to avoid the carbs, double up on the veggies and call it a day.